Strabomantidae

-The Strabomantidae are a family of frogs native to South America.
+The Strabomantidae, sometimes called cloud forest landfrogs, are a family of frogs native to South America.
 These frogs lack a free-living larval stage and hatch directly into miniature "froglets".
 This family includes Pristimantis, the most speciose genus of any vertebrate.
+Based on molecular dating, the Holoadeninae in particular appears to have originated in the Eocene.
+The Oligocene-Miocene transition was also found to be important to their biogeographical history.
+However, the lack of Holoadeninae fossils and limited nucleotide data ambiguates the results, by the authors' admission.

 Systematics

 The following subfamilies and genera are in the family Strabomantidae.